Foxbane/Venator/README.md

-The venator is a desktop application design to analysis of suspected malicious secure and easy.
+Venator (Latin for hunter) is a desktop application design to analysis of suspected malicious secure and easy.

 By utilising docker and REMnux distro the process of setting up a secure environment with the correct tools is made easy.